wdas03/climate-modelling/journal.md

 # April 2, 2025
 Finally got integrated ignition data after hours of running conus notebook.
 Next steps is to do somebaseline evaluations.

+# April 7, 2025
+Used the CSV produced from elevation data to see how that performs.
+As expected it performed really poorly -- we need to account for other factors such as slope and aspect data.
+Elevation is relevant but does not account for much.